 In 1982, EMNR was formed as “a consortium of Christians in North America, seeking to help people distinguish authentic from in-authentic Christianity and strengthen evangelical Christian ministries to new religionists and cultists.”
-The founders of EMNR adopted the Lausanne Covenant as its governing document.
-EMNR is one attempt to carry out Affirmation 7 of the Lausanne Covenant: “We urge the development of regional and functional cooperation for the furtherance of the Church’s mission, for strategic planning, for mutual encouragement, and for the sharing of resources and experience.”
+The founders of EMNR adopted the Lausanne Covenant as our governing document, to carry out this plea from Affirmation 7: “We urge the development of regional and functional cooperation for the furtherance of the Church’s mission, for strategic planning, for mutual encouragement, and for the sharing of resources and experience.”

-Though EMNR began as an umbrella group for ministries focusing on cults and new religions, the times have changed.
-Many of our long-term members are also concerned with world religions (such as Islam, Hinduism, or Buddhism) or contemporary spiritual forms (such as the Enneagram, Transformational Festivals, or the New Atheists).
-Our goal is to serve people in ministry, not just to serve topics that were popular forty years ago.
-Some deceptions (like astrology) are perennial fixtures thousands of years old.
-Others are like acute physical injuries: they are painful and sharp now, but they may be gone in one or two years.
+EMNR began with a focus on cults and new religions, but times have changed.
+Moving to the forefront are world religions (such as Islam, Hinduism, or Buddhism) and contemporary spirituality (such as the Enneagram, Transformational Festivals, or the New Atheists).
+Our goal is to serve people in ministry, not simply topics that were popular forty years ago.
+We remain concerned with pseudo-Christian movements which claim to be Christian but which corrupt or distort the Gospel of Christ.

-Our mission is simply this: to recognize, encourage, and strengthen Christian ministries to new and non-Christian religions.
+Our mission is to recognize, encourage, and strengthen responsible Christian outreach to non-Christian religions.

-Our ministry ethos does not allow EMNR to assume a magisterial role, nor to become a closed guild which might diminish the validity of other ministries who are not part of EMNR.
-We recognize that many devoted and Spirit-led Christian ministries and missionaries will never affiliate with EMNR, and that in the providence and timing of God, both our own ministries and EMNR itself will one day be drawn to a close.
-We pray that while we are now active in the service of Jesus Christ, we will acquit ourselves in honorable work and strive for moral integrity in all we do.
+EMNR will never assume a magisterial role or become a closed guild which diminishes the validity of other ministries who are not part of EMNR.
+Many devoted and Spirit-led Christian ministries will never affiliate with EMNR, and in the providence of God, both our own ministries and EMNR itself will one day be drawn to a close.
+We pray that while we are now active in the service of Jesus Christ, we will bless and encourage our colleagues in the Gospel.

 As in any coalition, we expect to find believers with varying levels of competence, maturity, and experience.
 Some Christians have not developed the skills and knowledge necessary to present a balanced approach to this difficult field.
 Some of us have engaged in unjust or superficial judgments against others.
 On occasions some have judged presumptuously, making nonessential matters a test for Christian fellowship.
 Because Christians still struggle against fleshly desires and ambitions (Eph.
 4:20-32), there are occasions when Christians sin against one another by attitude, tone, timing, or delivery in their attempt to correct.
 As a result, some have earned the label “witch hunter” or “heresy hunter.”
 We need to be sensitive of such adjuration, and be ready to be instructed and corrected when the charges are valid.